 While it is strongly encouraged to not miss precious clinical time, it is understood that students may occasionally need time off for emergent and non-emergent reasons.
-Time away from the clinical rotation should be coordinated with the preceptor to minimize conflicts with on-call or other clinical duties; however, preceptors are not the approving authority to determine excused or unexcused absences.
+Time away from the clinical rotation should be coordinated with the preceptor to not conflict with on-call or other clinical duties; however, preceptors are not the approving authority to determine excused or unexcused absences.
 For the absence to be considered excused:

-1. Students must first obtain approval for the personal absence from the Director of Clinical Education via email and then

-- 2. Obtain approval for the absence from the clinical preceptor and then - 3.
-Submit a completed, preceptor-signed and dated Rotation Absence Form to the appropriate Dropbox folder prior to the absence.
+- 1. Students must first obtain approval for the personal absence from the Clinical Mentor via LMU email and then - 2.
+Obtain approval for the absence from the clinical preceptor and then - 3.
+Submit a completed, preceptor-signed, and dated Rotation Absence Form to your Clinical Mentor prior to the absence.

 If a student does not follow all these steps, the absence will be considered an unexcused absence.

-Students cannot miss more than five (5) excused days during each semester of the Clinical Phase without having to repeat the rotation.
+Students cannot have more than five (5) excused days during each semester of the Clinical Phase without having to repeat the rotation.
+If you miss more than 5 clinical days you must contact the DCE.
 Furthermore, if a student misses more than two (2) excused days during a four-week clinical rotation or more than four (4) excused days during an eight-week clinical rotation, the student must repeat the clinical rotation.
 Personal days may not be taken during EOS days or within 24 hours of an EOS day.